Admissions and Financial Aid

 - Completed application ($45 fee).
 Click here for payment instructions.

-Please reach out to one of our Admissions Representatives today to learn how how earning a BA in Legal Studies can help you achieve your educational goals.
+Please reach out to one of our Admissions Representatives today to learn how earning an online legal studies degree can help you achieve your educational goals.
 Click here to get started.

 To learn more about Dominican’s online Bachelor of Arts in Legal Studies (BLS) and download a free brochure, fill out the fields below.
 You can also call to speak to one of our Admissions Representatives about the degree program.